preemptive/jsdefender-samples/Ionic/Ionic5Angular11/README.md

 (other messages omitted for the sake of brevity)
 ```

 By setting `enableInDevelopmentMode` option of the plugin to true, the protection is enabled for all modes('development', 'production').
 To change this behavior, set this option as false.
-For more details refer this [link](https://www.preemptive.com/jsdefender/userguide/en/index.html).
+For more details refer to this [link](https://www.preemptive.com/jsdefender/userguide/en/webpack_plugin.html).